4 tech themes we will see in 2020

 Payment space is expected to get crowded with entrants like GrabPay, Go-Pay (Indonesia) being aggressive for the expansion giving the other players like Alipay, Samsung etc a big competition.
 Payment model will evolve – Payments will evolve with new Data analytics and services like SME /P2Plending based on Payment analysis.

 Lending is emerging as a big area.
-So Payment companies will get into areas like Consumer lending, SME lending, Credit insurance for SMEs etc. There is a lot of untapped potential in SE Asia wrt Underbanked and Unbanked population.
-We will see Super apps/ Payment companies trying to leverage on their customer base and get into Lending /other Financial services a lot more aggressively.
+Therefore, the payment companies will get into areas like Consumer lending, SME lending, Credit insurance for SMEs etc. There is a lot of untapped potential in SE Asia wrt Underbanked and Unbanked population.
+We’ll see Super apps and Payment companies trying to leverage their customer base and get into Financial services more aggressively.